 If this was your plan A make a plan B. Use your backyard if that is legal, to find out if it’s legal in your area and how to do it check out this article

 Using your backyard can be a good option and can save you the drive to the public land even.
 I am using my garage and a backstop as my range and it works perfectly.
-The same rules applies here so make sure to check with your police minister before taking any action.
+The same rules apply here so make sure to check with your police minister before taking any action.

-Is archery legal in UK?
+Is archery legal in the UK?
 Yes, archery is legal in the UK.
 Archery used to be the national sport in the UK and was not only legal, but practicing was mandatory for everyone.

 Is it legal to hunt with a bow in the UK?
 No, hunting with a bow in the UK used to be legal, but at this time it is not.
-Archery used to be the national sport of the UK, nevertheless the UK has made the decision to ban hunting with a bow.
+Archery used to be the national sport of the UK, nevertheless, the UK has made the decision to ban hunting with a bow.

 Can you hunt deer in England?
 Yes, you can hunt deer in England.
 You do not need a license to hunt in the open season.
-The time of the year the open season is varies by region and species.
+The time of the year the open season is varied by region and species.